ADPer0705/my_notes/Cybersecurity/ISC2_CC/5)Security_Operations/1_Understanding_Data_Security.md

 - Physical destruction of the device or system is the ultimate remedy to data remanence.
 Magnetic or optical disks and some flash drive technologies may require being mechanically shredded, chopped or broken up, etched in acid or burned; their remains may be buried in protected landfills, in some cases.

 In many routine operational environments, security considerations may accept that clearing a system is sufficient.
-But when systems elements are to be removed and replaced, either as part of maintenance upgrades or for disposal, purging or destruction may be required to protect sensitive information from being compromised by an attacker.
+But when systems elements are to be removed and replaced, either as part of maintenance upgrades or for disposal, purging or destruction may be required to protect sensitive information from being compromised by an attacker

+## Logging and Monitoring Security Events